 Personal injury protection (PIP) and medical payments coverage (MedPay) pay for your passengers' medical bills regardless of who caused the accident.

-In the 12 no-fault states, every driver must carry PIP, which covers passengers automatically.
-In other states, you'll need to add MedPay to fill that gap.
+In the 12 no-fault states, every driver is required to carry PIP, which covers passengers automatically.
+In at-fault states, you'll need to add MedPay to fill that gap.

 When Car Insurance Covers Passenger Injuries

-- You caused the crash: Your bodily injury liability covers injuries you cause to people in the other vehicle.
+- You caused the crash: Your bodily injury liability covers injuries to people in the other vehicle.
 PIP or MedPay covers your own passengers.

-- Another driver caused the accident: Their bodily injury liability pays for your passengers' injuries.
-You'd file a claim with their insurance for compensation.
+- Another driver caused the crash: Their bodily injury liability pays for your passengers' injuries.

-- You carry PIP or MedPay: These coverages pay your passengers' medical bills regardless of fault, up to your policy limit.
+- You carry PIP or MedPay: Both coverages pay your passengers' medical bills regardless of fault, up to your policy limit.

-- You live in a no-fault state: PIP is required and covers your passengers automatically no matter who caused the crash.
+- You live in a no-fault state: PIP is required and covers your passengers automatically regardless of fault.

-- You carry liability-only coverage with no PIP or MedPay, and caused the accident: Your own passengers won't have a direct coverage source through your policy.
+- You carry liability-only coverage with no PIP or MedPay and caused the crash: Your passengers have no coverage source through your policy.

-- The at-fault driver is uninsured, and you have no UM coverage: Your passengers may have no option beyond their own health insurance.
+- The at-fault driver is uninsured and you have no UM coverage: Your passengers are limited to their own health insurance.

-- Your passenger was driving your car with permission and caused a crash: Coverage rules shift depending on whether they have their own policy.
+- Your passenger was driving your car with permission and caused a crash: Coverage depends on whether they carry their own policy and how your insurer applies permissive use.

-- Medical bills exceed your policy limits: You're personally responsible for any costs above what your coverage pays.
+- Medical bills exceed your policy limits: You're responsible for costs above what your coverage pays.

 "Most drivers assume their liability coverage protects everyone in their car.
 It doesn't.
 Bodily injury liability covers people in other vehicles when you cause an accident.
 Your own passengers need PIP or MedPay to be covered regardless of fault, and in many states those coverages are optional, not automatic."